Receive for Father's Day – order before Wednesday June 7th

 They aren't fun wherever they are, including your beard.
 As your beard hair learns to grow down from consistent combing, the risk of painful ingrown beard hairs is reduced.

-People have been buying quality combs such as Kent combs for centuries and they continue to improve their product, whereas buying a comb from your local Walmart may do more harm than good.
-When they're stamped out of a mold, there are hundreds of microscopic edges on the teeth ready to damage your beard hair.
+People have been buying quality combs such as Kent combs for centuries and they continue to improve their product, whereas buying a comb from your local Poundland may do more harm than good.
+When they're stamped out of a mould, there are hundreds of microscopic edges on the teeth ready to damage your beard hair.
 Get yourself a nice wooden beard comb instead.
 They're better and last a long time.

 The concept of brushing a beard is simple.
 Unfortunately, there's a wrong and right way to comb your beard.
 Take these tips on board to ensure you aren't doing more harm than good with your beard comb.